Are You Experiencing Election Anxiety?

 Student at Voter Registration Fest

 Knott notes that it’s not just about Election Day.
 She said that there’s a ramping up period (now), the actual Election Day and afterward.
-The tips CAPS provides on their website will be useful and helpful both before and after Election Day and CAPS encourages people to use them because managing stress is an ongoing process.
+The tips CAPS provides on its website will be useful and helpful both before and after Election Day, and CAPS encourages people to use them because managing stress is an ongoing process.

 President Diacon and a student at Voter Registration Fest